emilyws27/pickHacks2021/README.md

 To run the program locally, run the command "npm i" followed by "npm start" inside both the client and server directories of the project file.

-This project is done by - Amitesh,Emily,Aashi and Liam
+This project is done by - Amitesh, Emily, Aashi and Liam